nancymuriithi/myportfolio/README.md

 By Nancy Muriithi

 # Description
 The page shall enable visitors to have an indepth view of my work and competence.
-It shall provide viewers with a list of my previous work as well as what I am able to offer.
+It shall also provide viewers with a list of my previous work as well as what I am able to offer.

 # Setup/Installation Requirements
 It is available on Github page https://nancymuriithi.github.io/myportfolio/   </br>